Humanitarian aid is stuck at Gaza-Egypt border as Israeli siege strains hospitals, water supply

-RAFAH, Gaza Strip (AP) — Palestinians in besieged Gaza crowded into hospitals and schools on Monday, seeking shelter and running low on food and water.
-More than a million people have fled their homes ahead of an expected Israeli ground invasion aimed at destroying Hamas after its fighters rampaged through southern Israel.
+RAFAH, Gaza Strip (AP) — Hospitals in Gaza faced collapse Monday as water, power and medicine neared depletion, while hundreds of thousands of Palestinians faced dwindling food supplies as Israel maintained punishing airstrikes in retaliation for last week's deadly rampage by Hamas.
+Thousands of patients' lives were at risk, U.N. officials said, and mediators struggled for a cease-fire to let in aid waiting at the Egyptian border.

-As the enclave's food, water and medicine supplies dwindled, all eyes were on the Rafah crossing between Gaza and Egypt, where trucks carrying badly needed aid have been waiting for days as mediators press for a cease-fire that would allow them to enter Gaza and allow foreigners to leave.
-Rafah, Gaza's only connection to Egypt, was shut down nearly a week ago because of Israeli airstrikes.
+More than a week after Israel stopped entry of essential supplies, all eyes were on the Rafah crossing between Gaza and Egypt.
+Trucks carrying badly needed aid have waited there for days unable to pass through.
+Israeli airstrikes last week forced the shutdown of Rafah, Gaza's only connection to Egypt.

-Egypt's Foreign Minister Sameh Shoukry said Israel “has not taken a position to open the crossing from the Gaza side.”
+Egypt’s Foreign Minister Sameh Shoukry said Israel “has not taken a position” on allowing access.
 The Israeli government did not respond to a request for comment.

-With a ground invasion of Gaza expected, Israel was preparing for the potential of a new front opening on its northern border with Lebanon, where it has exchanged fire repeatedly with the Iranian-backed Hezbollah group.
-The military ordered residents from 28 Israeli communities to evacuate.
+As Israel prepared a likely ground offensive into Gaza that would mean deadly house-to-house fighting, fears rose over the conflict spreading.
+Israel evacuated towns near its northern border with Lebanon.
+Hamas militants in Gaza continue to fire rockets into Israel.

-Speaking to the Israeli Knesset on Monday, Israeli Prime Minister Benjamin Netanyahu warned Iran and Hezbollah, "Don’t test us in the north.
+Speaking to the Israeli Knesset on Monday, Prime Minister Benjamin Netanyahu warned Iran and Hezbollah, “Don’t test us in the north.
 Don’t make the mistake of the past.
-Today, the price you will pay will be far heavier,” referring to Israel's 2006 war with Hezbollah.
+Today, the price you will pay will be far heavier,” referring to Israel’s 2006 war with Hezbollah, which operates out of Lebanon.

-Hundreds of thousands of Palestinians sheltering in U.N. facilities are on less than 1 liter (1 quart) of water per day.
-Hospitals warn they are on the verge of collapse, with emergency generators that power machines like ventilators and incubators down to about one day of fuel and supplies of medicine almost exhausted.

-The Gaza Health Ministry said 2,750 Palestinians have been killed and 9,700 wounded since the fighting erupted, more than in the 2014 Gaza war, which lasted over six weeks.
-That makes this the deadliest of the five Gaza wars for both sides.

-More than 1,400 Israelis have died, the vast majority civilians killed in Hamas' Oct.
+This has become the deadliest of the five Gaza wars for both sides.
+At least 2,778 have been killed and 9,700 wounded in Gaza, according to the Heath Ministry there.
+More than 1,400 Israelis have been killed, the vast majority civilians in Hamas' Oct.
 7 assault.
 The Israeli military said Monday that at least 199 hostages were taken back in Gaza, higher than previous estimates.
 The military did not specify whether that number includes foreigners.

-Israeli airstrikes have pulverized entire neighborhoods as Palestinian militants continue to fire rockets into Israel.
-Israel is widely expected to launch a ground offensive in order to kill Hamas leaders, recover captives and destroy the group's military infrastructure, much of which is in residential areas.
+The combination of airstrikes that pulverize entire neighborhoods, depleting supplies, and Israel's mass evacuation order for the north of the Gaza Strip threw the tiny territory's 2.3 million people into upheaval.
+More than 1 million have fled their homes, and 60% of them are now in the approximately 14-kilometer-long (8 mile) area south of the evacuation zone, according to the U.N.

 For a third day, Israel’s military announced a safe corridor for people to move from north to south between the hours of 8 a.m. and noon.
 It said more than 600,000 people have already evacuated the Gaza City area.

+UNRWA said Monday it received reports that the Hamas-run Ministry of Health removed fuel and medical equipment from its evacuated compound in Gaza City.

+Hamas urged people to ignore the evacuation order.
+The Israeli military on Sunday released photos it said showed a Hamas roadblock preventing traffic from moving south.

-Hospitals in Gaza are expected to run out of generator fuel in the next 24 hours, endangering the lives of thousands of patients, according to the U.N.
-Gaza’s sole power plant shut down for lack of fuel after Israel completely sealed off the 40-kilometer (25-mile) long territory following the Hamas attack.
+Hospitals in Gaza are expected to run out of generator fuel in the next 24 hours, the U.N. said.

-The WHO said water shortages caused by Israel's decision to cut off water supplies, combined with a lack of fuel for pumps and desalination stations, put thousands of hospital patients at risk.

-“Water is needed to ensure sanitary conditions on inpatient wards, in operation rooms, and emergency departments.
-It is essential for the prevention of hospital associated infections and for the prevention of outbreaks in hospitals," the WHO said.
+The medical aid group Doctors With Borders said many of its personnel decided to stay in the north to treat wounded.
+They had run out of painkillers, and staff reported “wounded screaming in pain," it said.

+Israel has said the siege won’t be lifted until Hamas releases all the captives, but the country’s water ministry said water had been restored at one “specific point” in Gaza, outside the southern town of Khan Younis.
+Aid workers in Gaza said they had not yet seen evidence the water was back.

-The U.N. health agency said life-saving assistance for 300,000 patients is currently awaiting entry through Rafah.
-On the Gaza side, crowds of Palestinians with dual citizenship waited anxiously, sitting on suitcases or crouched on the floor, some comforting crying infants.
+The World Health Organization said assistance for 300,000 patients was currently awaiting entry through Rafah.
+On the Gaza side of the crossing, crowds of Palestinians with dual citizenship waited anxiously, sitting on suitcases or crouched on the floor, some comforting crying infants.

 “They are supposed to be a developed country, talking about human rights all the time,” Shurouq Alkhazendar, whose two kids are American citizens, said of the United States.
 “You should protect your citizens first, not leave them all alone suffering and being humiliated in front of the crossing.”

-Israel has said the siege won’t be lifted until Hamas releases all the captives, but the country's water ministry said water had been restored at one “specific point” in Gaza, at a location outside the southern town of Khan Younis.
-Aid workers in Gaza said they had not yet seen evidence the water was back.

-An Israeli military spokesman said the evacuation of communities in the north would allow Israeli forces to operate with greater latitude in the area.
-The order affects towns within 2 kilometers (1.2 miles) of the border.
+After increasing cross-border exchanges with Hezbollah in the north, the Israeli military ordered residents to evacuate 28 communities within 2 kilometers (1.2 miles) of the Lebanese border.

-“Israel is ready to operate on two fronts, and even more,” the spokesman, Rear Adm.
-Daniel Hagari, said.
-"If Hezbollah makes the mistake of testing us, the response will be deadly.”
+“Israel is ready to operate on two fronts, and even more,” said Rear Adm.
+Daniel Hagari, a military spokesman.

-Hezbollah released video showing snipers shooting out cameras on several Israeli army posts along he border, apparently to prevent Israel from monitoring movements on the Lebanese side.
+Hezbollah released video showing snipers shooting out cameras on several Israeli army posts along the border, apparently to prevent Israel from monitoring movements on the Lebanese side.

-In the northern Israeli port city of Haifa, the U.S. government began evacuating some 2,500 American citizens by ship to Cyprus.
-Commercial airlines have largely stopped flying into Israel’s Ben-Gurion International Airport, making it extremely difficult to get out of the country.
+The U.S. government began evacuating some 2,500 American citizens by ship from the Israeli port city of Haifa to Cyprus.
+Commercial airlines have largely stopped flying into Israel’s Ben-Gurion International Airport.

 U.S. Secretary of State Antony Blinken returned to Israel for a second time in less than a week after a six-country tour through Arab nations aimed at preventing the fighting from igniting a broader conflict.
 President Joe Biden is also considering a trip to Israel, though no plans have been finalized.